 There is no significant difference between the sales conditions of the Company and the general sales price.
-In 2021 and 2020, the payment conditions were 90 days for monthly close, and the average customer was about 30 days for monthly close to 120 days for the next monthly close.
+In 2022 and 2021, the payment conditions were 90 days for monthly close, and the average customer was about 30 days for monthly close to 120 days for the next monthly close.

-The company charged trial production fees of new products from other associated enterprise.
-As of December 31, 2021, the unearned revenue has been NT\$ 2,636,000 respectively under other current liabilities.
+The company charged trial production fees of new products and unearned revenue from other affiliated enterprise.
+As of December 31, 2021 and 2022, the unearned revenue has been NT\$ 2,636,000 and NT\$ 0 respectively under other current liabilities.